eaneto/golang-migration/README.md

 ## How it works

-The program will read all sql files for a given directory and execute all of them in order.
+The program will read all sql files for a given directory, break all statements in the file and execute all of them in order, a transaction is open for each *file*.
 When reading the migration directory, *Grotto* will order every file by their names, if all the scripts use some kind of name versioning like,`V1_XX.sql`, `V2_XX.sql`, there won't be any problems with the execution order, but if they don't match any of these rules and just have plain text names, like, `create_table_x.sql` or `create_index_y.sql`, you may run into some trouble if your scripts must be executed in a different order.

-All scripts are executed inside a single transaction, so either all of the scripts will be executed or none.

 ## Usage